tshepang/blog/content/rust-2-0-wishlist.md

   }
   ```

-  It a bit more heavy on tokens
+  It is a bit more heavy on tokens
   (there is an extra `:` and there is a `=`),
   but it also means one less keyword (`fn`),
   and less syntax to learn for new users.